Creating Yogi Living Ashram was my toughest adventure but after much work, it has become the magical place I imagined it could be.

 Yogi friends are a unique kind of workforce.
 They cannot be fired because they aren’t employed.
 They don’t get paid and don’t work well if their task is boring.
 Most projects require instructions and explanations because they are rarely skilled in the tasks needed.
 There are many topics I know nothing about, and problems are solved by an internet search and a “how about we do it this way” discussion.
 How do you do this Winnie?
 I don’t know, but we can figure it out as we go along!

-There have been so many challenges along the way.
-So many projects started that had to be done over and over again.
-I needed a fair amount of humor to get through those processes.
+There have been so many challenges creating Yogi Living Ashram.
+So many projects started that had to be re-done and again.
+I needed a large dose of humor to get through those processes.

 Working with yogis also took a lot of time.
 I can’t count the hours I spent making prints for people, finding band-aids, going to the doctor, etc. I counseled people with personal identity issues, gave relationship and life advice, and was their failsafe when things went wrong.
 That said, yogi friends are always there for you when you need them most.